 Keep reading to learn what you can do if you disagree with the decision.
 You have the right to appeal this decision.

-Who [Insert as applicable: denied or reduced or stopped or restricted] your services?
+Who [Insert as applicable: denied or reduced or stopped or restricted or partially denied] your services?

 Your services were [Insert as applicable: denied or reduced or stopped or restricted] by <plan name>.
 [If the coverage decision was made by an authorized specialist, replace the plan name in the prior sentence with the name of the specialist.]

-Why were your services [Insert as applicable: denied or reduced or stopped or restricted]?
+Why were your services [Insert as applicable: denied or reduced or stopped or restricted or partially denied]?

-The services listed above were [Insert as applicable: denied or reduced or stopped or restricted] because: [Provide specific rationale for the actions or decisions identified above.
+The services listed above were [Insert as applicable: denied or reduced or stopped or restricted or partially denied] because: [Provide specific rationale for the actions or decisions identified above.
 Include State or Federal law or coverage policy citations, where applicable, to support the decision.
 Include clinical rationale, if any, and indicate that the enrollee may request the relevant clinical review criteria.]

 You can appeal this decision.